nealcaren/a-century-of-negro-migration/progress.md

 ### 2/24
 - Rook Schrader checked all chapters for proper roman numeral formatting.
 - Rook Schrader will be checking Chapter 6 for accuracy.
+Proposed changes to audio have been noted, will be going back in to check punctuation and formatting.